ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 |report_detail| **run**.

 The configuration stage provides an interface to select options for the report.
-This generally includes the output format (e.g. HTML, TSV), and sometimes much more (e.g. for the reports to find patient by diagnosis).
+This includes the output format (e.g. HTML, TSV), but may include more (e.g. for reports that find patient by diagnosis).
 Once you’ve chosen the options, click “View Report”.
-What the configuration stage actually does is to generate a URL for the final report.
+Behind the scenes, what the configuration stage actually does is generate a URL for the final report.

+Output formats include:

-The HTML view of the report shows the configuration parameters, the results (page by page), and the SQL used to generate the report.
+- HTML, for online use.
+This is typically paginated, may show configuration parameters, and sometimes shows the SQL used to generate the report.
+(To view SQL in a formatted state, paste it into an online SQL formatter [#sqlformat]_.)

-The TSV option gives you the data in tab-separated values (TSV) format.

 When you view the report in HTML format, you will see that the browser’s URL contains your report configuration information.
 This means that you can save this report for later.

+- ODS: OpenOffice spreadsheet format.

+- TSV: tab-separated values (TSV) format.

+- XLSX: Microsoft Excel.

-For example, suppose you regularly want to find patients between the ages of 20 to 65 inclusive, with an ICD-9-CM inclusion diagnosis of depression (e.g. 311) [#icd9cm]_, excluding bipolar affective disorder (e.g. anything starting 296) or eating disorders (e.g. 307.1).
+An example of keeping the URL for later: suppose you regularly want to find patients between the ages of 20 to 65 inclusive, with an ICD-9-CM inclusion diagnosis of depression (e.g. 311) [#icd9cm]_, excluding bipolar affective disorder (e.g. anything starting 296) or eating disorders (e.g. 307.1).
 You could create a report with these age restrictions and inclusion and exclusion diagnoses, and view it.
 The URL would look like this:

 ::